brownerd/uuu-syntax/README.md

 - Style away!

-**PROtip**
+**PROtip for theming**
-1. Use "dev mode" to see updates as you make them.
+- Use "dev mode" to see updates as you make them.
 Open your terminal navigate to your current working directory and enter `atom --dev .` Using the [Terminal Plus]() package it the fastest solution for me, but use whatever you like.
-1. Open files for all the languages that you want to style.
+- Open files for all the languages that you want to style.
 You don't need to style every language.
 This is UUUr syntax!
-1. Just start at the top of the settings and work your way down.
+- Just start at the top of the settings and work your way down.
 Make one change, and then check it out.
-1. Make color swatches in CodePen using hsla.
-Screenshot them and use the color picker on the screenshot.
+- If you have a bunch of colors that you want to use, just screenshot the swatches and use the color picker to select the colors.
+You do not need to write done your colors at all.
+- Match the background of the editor with the background of the gutter.
+- Match the background for the selected line with the "Button background" color in the UUU UI.

 **Issues**
-If your style doesn't show, or it looks like all the styles reverted to the default, then just "reload" the window.
+If your style doesn't show, or it if looks like all the styles reverted to the default, then just "reload" the window.
 You can do this in one of three ways:

 - Goto View > Developer > Reload Window
 - Or, press `ctrl + alt + cmd + L`